-When should a resident receive a signing bonus?
-The timing of it is important.
-When a resident is finishing up training, they’ve likely already signed an employment contract, or more importantly, when they’re negotiating the employment contract, usually in their early PGY-3 year, some PGY-2, when they receive the signing bonus is important for a couple of factors.
-One, as a resident physician, they simply don’t make a lot of money.
-And so, if they’re training in New York and they get a job in California, depending upon how large their family is, it could be a substantial amount of money to move all the way across the country.
+When should a medical resident receive a signing bonus?
+The timing of it is essential.
+When medical residents finish training, they have likely already signed an employment contract.
+More importantly, when negotiating the contract, usually in their early PGY-3 year, some PGY-2.
+When they receive the signing bonus is crucial for a couple of factors.
+One, as physicians in residency, don’t make much money.
+Say they’re training in New York and get a job in California.
+Depending on their family size, it could be a substantial amount of money to move across the country.

-Now, almost every employer that someone signs with as a resident is going to offer relocation assistance.
+Now, almost every employer someone signs with as a resident will offer relocation assistance.
 Usually, between $5,000 to $15,000.
 You won’t see above $15,000 as far as relocation assistance goes.
 Somewhere along there, they should pay for the entire amount, to be honest.
-And some people who are moving a short distance can also use the relocation assistance money for, let’s say, travel to go back to the city, to look for an apartment or a home.
+And some people moving a short distance can also use the relocation assistance money for traveling back to the city.
+To look for an apartment or a home.
 So, airline lodging, all that kind of stuff.
-Some people can use that money to go towards either a security deposit or maybe the first couple of months’ rent.
+Some people could use that money for a security deposit or maybe the first couple of months’ rent.
 Most employers are flexible in what the physician can use that money for.
-But they want it to be housing-related, or relocation-related in some manner.
+But they want it to be housing-related or relocation-related in some manner.

 Now, the timing of when you get paid is important.
-Usually, the physician will be offered two different bonuses.
-One would be the relocation assistance, as I said before, somewhere between 5,000 to 15,000, and then, they’ll also be offered a signing bonus, which usually is paid out during their first pay period.
+Usually, the physician will receive different offer bonuses.
+One would be the relocation assistance as I said before, somewhere between 5,000 to 15,000.
+And also, a signing bonus is usually paid out during their first pay period.
 Whenever they get paid first after they start with the employer, that’s when they would receive the bonus.
-There’s obviously a different way of doing it.
-Now, most of the time, an employer will say, unless it’s a big hospital network that has established relationships with moving companies, let’s just say you’re running a private practice.
-Then they’ll basically say, pay your moving expenses, submit us the receipts, and then we’ll reimburse you.
-Well, for some people, outlying $10,000 to $15,000 to move is difficult simply because as I said before, you’re not a wealthy doctor when you’re still in training.
-Other blogs of interest include:
+There’s a different way of doing it.
+Often employers will say, unless it’s a big hospital network that has established relationships with moving companies.
+Let’s say you’re running a private practice.
+They’ll say, pay your moving expenses, submit us the receipts, and then we’ll reimburse you.
+Well, for some people, outlying $10,000 to $15,000 to move is difficult.
+Simply because, as I said before, you’re not a wealthy doctor when you’re still in training.

 - What is Mediation in a Physician Contract?